 U.S. Independent Research

-- Research in amphibian disease, Conn.
+- Researcher in energy economics, Conn.

 The above list was compiled by the Career Development Office, Yale School of Forestry & Environmental Studies.
 For more information, please contact Kathryn Douglas, Associate Director, at 203.436.4830 or firstname.lastname@example.org.